operator-playground-io/WordPress-Helm-Chart-tile/tutorials/verify-wordpress-chart-installation.md

 ---
 title: Verify WordPress Chart Installation
-description: This tutorial explains how to verify that WordPress chart installed successfully
+description: Learn how to verify that WordPress chart installed successfully.
 ---

-Once the helm chart installation done we need to verify all the pods and services are up and running.
+Once the helm chart installation is complete, verify that all the pods and services are up and running.

-Execute below command to check status of pods and services:
+### Check the Pod Status

-### Check the pod status
+- Execute the command below to check the status of pods and services.

 ```execute
 kubectl get pods --namespace wordpress
 ```

-You will see similar to this output:
+You will see the output as below.

 ```
 NAME                         READY   STATUS    RESTARTS   AGE